xpladev/docs/content/en/develop/develop/core-modules/evm.md

 #### Conversion

-The `MsgEthreumTx` can be converted to the go-ethereum `Transaction` and `Message` types in order to create and call evm contracts.
+The `MsgEthereumTx` can be converted to the go-ethereum `Transaction` and `Message` types in order to create and call evm contracts.

 ```go
 // AsTransaction creates an Ethereum Transaction type from the msg fields